jacobchung02/Assignment6/README.md

 # Assignment6
+Repository for Assignment 6.
 Application that sorts randomly-generated arrays created by the user utilizing bubble sort method.
 Stores unsorted and sorted arrays on separate files.

 1. Program will ask for the user to input a number that determines the size of the randomly-generated array.
 2. If a non-negative digit is entered, the application will create an array and store it in a file named "unsortedData.txt".